The Hercules Detective Agency The Case of the Mischievous Trickster

 Only gods could come and go that rapidly.
 Herc's face tightened with suspicion.

-"Hey Herc," the Minotaur said, rounding the corner of Herc's hut.
+"Hey Herc," Tor said, rounding the corner of Herc's hut.
 "Did you know?
 Your fence is down.
 He looks like somebody pushed it over."

-Hercules lit a small fire in his fireplace to see if it had been fixed.
+"He was supposed to fix the fence," Hercules frowned.
+He lit a small fire in his fireplace to see if at least that had been fixed.
 Smoke billowed out.
 "My fireplace still smokes.
 My door plays squeaky music.
 My fence is knocked over.
 I don't know what he did to my well, but I'm hoping nothing.
 I am going to track that little guy down and put a hurtin' on him!"

 Hercules wasted no time.
 He ran into town.
 The sign in the barber's window was gone.